LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/interaction-basics.md

 For details on constraints like this, refer to [Rich Messaging best practices](facebook-messenger-templates-best-practices.html) as well as the [Messaging channels section](https://knowledge.liveperson.com/messaging-channels-messaging-connectors-overview.html) in the LivePerson Knowledge Center.

 {: .important}
-Your bot implementation should meet Conversational Cloud requirements and those of the specific channels in use.
+Your bot implementation should meet Conversational Cloud requirements and [those of the specific channels in use](conversation-builder-interactions-interaction-support.html).

-For information on which interactions are supported in which channels, see [here](conversation-builder-interactions-interaction-support.html).

 ### Whitelisting

-For information on whitelisting rich media, see [here](conversation-builder-networking-security.html#whitelisting-rich-media).
+For info on whitelisting rich media, see [this section](conversation-builder-networking-security.html#whitelisting-rich-media).

 ### URL shortening